glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 ???

-See, I might be new to django and newish to python, but while I work in ops in these languages, I have many *many* years of development behind me, just not in Python.
+See, I might be new to django, but I've been in tech for over a decade now

-I've come from an ... ecclectic background, ranging from Ruby to Haskell to Powershell as my 'native languages', but all of these have something in common.
+and I have an... ecclectic background, ranging from Ruby to Haskell to Powershelli

+But all of these have something in common

 When you're working with data, you need a database, and databases have a shared language